mcgibbenyd1/MechaCar_Statistical_Analysis/README.md

 Using a T-Test to compare the lot samples to the population mean of 1500 PSI.

+All samples were compared to the population mean.
+As a whole the p-value is greater than 0.05 so there is not enough evidence to suggest the sample mean and population mean are different.

 <p align="center">
 <img src="https://github.com/mcgibbenyd1/MechaCar_Statistical_Analysis/blob/main/All_Lot_Ttest.png" width="55%"/>
 </p>

+For Lot1, the p-value is 1 so there is no difference between the two means other than by chance..

 <p align="center">
 <img src="https://github.com/mcgibbenyd1/MechaCar_Statistical_Analysis/blob/main/Lot1_Ttest.png" width="55%"/>
 </p>

+For Lot2, the p-value is 0.61 and there is not significant evidence to reject the null hypothesis.

 <p align="center">
 <img src="https://github.com/mcgibbenyd1/MechaCar_Statistical_Analysis/blob/main/Lot2_Ttest.png" width="55%"/>
 </p>

+For Lot3, the p-value is .042.
+There is significant evidence to reject the null hypothesis and that the population mean and sample mean are statistically different.

 <p align="center">
 <img src="https://github.com/mcgibbenyd1/MechaCar_Statistical_Analysis/blob/main/Lot3_Ttest.png" width="55%"/>
 </p>

 ## Study Design: MechaCar vs Competition